 Over the next three months, they competed across three rounds: online qualification, live Club playoffs and the eventual ePremier League Final.

-In online qualification in January, registered players took on each other to find the 16 best players on PlayStation 4 and the best 16 on Xbox One.
+In online qualification in January, registered players faced each other to find the 16 best players on PlayStation 4 and the 16 best on Xbox One.
 These 32 players advanced to the Club playoffs.

 All 20 Premier League clubs hosted a live playoff round, giving two EA SPORTS FIFA 19 competitors, one for PlayStation and one for Xbox, the right to advance to the ePremier League Final.